 By activating the option Entitize unsafe characters, you can determine that unsafe characters are to be entitized at check-out.
 Unsafe characters are characters that can be interpreted either as text characters or as XML syntax elements.
 For example, the quotation marks " in the XML attribute <font size="10pt"> represent XML syntax elements.
 However, in the sentence Click "Enter"., they represent part of the text.
 Examples for other unsafe characters: < and >.
 If this option is activated, these unsafe characters will be entitized at check-out (e.g., " to ", < to <, and > to >) if they are located between external tags and therefore must be interpreted as text characters.
 This approach ensures that unsafe characters will be interpreted correctly.
 An incorrect interpretation could result in invalid XML files.

 Handling white spaces

-XML editors often insert special white spaces such as soft line breaks and tabs in the documents in order to present a more "plastic" structure, thereby improving the visual makeup of the documents.
-However, these white spaces are not relevant for the translation and merely generate an unnecessary processing overhead.
+XML editors often insert special white spaces (e.g. soft line breaks and tabs) in the documents in order to present a more "plastic" structure, thereby improving the visual makeup of the documents.
+However, these white spaces are not relevant to the translation and merely generate unnecessary processing overhead.
 You can now determine that these special white spaces are to be kept or "normalized".
 The option Treat boundary space as parts of a paragraph allows you to keep white spaces at the beginning and end of paragraphs.
-On the other hand, the option Normalize white spaces allows you to convert both external and internal white spaces to a normal blank spaces in the first step, that is to normalize them, and then to summarize several spaces to a single space.
+On the other hand, the option Normalize white spaces allows you to convert both external and internal white spaces to normal spaces in the first step, i.e. to normalize them, and then to combine multiple spaces to a single space.